dwyl/learn-kibana/README.md

 ## Why?

 Having data and not *analysing* it for *insights* is like paying for a *gym* membership and not using it.
-The *potential* is locked away while you sit on the couch eating cookies & crisps.
+The *potential* is locked away while you sit on the couch eating cookies and crisps and drinking cola...

 Getting *insights* from *data* is the difference between success and mediocirty.